AmeniAlsaydi/CareerView/README.md

 [Tsering Lama](https://github.com/tseringlamanyc)

 ## Description
 **CareerView** is the organizational tool for job seekers.
-Record all your past / present work experiences and use it as an easy reference for future potential employers.
+Record all your past/present work experiences and use it as an easy reference for future potential employers.

 Use **CareerView** to:
   *Save Your Entire Job History:*